RWTH Workshop FAQ

 Q: I have registered for the workshop, what happens next?

-A: Once you have registered for the workshop with the RWTH International Office, you will receive further information from us by email about about 1 or 2 weeks prior to the workshop.
+A: Once you have registered for the workshop with the RWTH International Office, you will receive further information from them prior to the workshop in order to confirm your participation and provide you with further details.

 Q: I am registered for the workshop, but unfortunately I am unable to attend, what should I do?